openbabel/documentation/Command-line_tools/babel.rst

   babel filterset.sdf -osmi --filter "s='CN' s!='[N+]'"

-This provides a more flexible alternative to the existing ``-s`` and ``-v`` options, since the descriptor versions can be combined with other tests.
+This provides a more flexible alternative to the existing ``-s`` and ``-v`` options, since the SMARTS descriptor test can be combined with other tests.

 InChI descriptor
 ~~~~~~~~~~~~~~~~